heuristic-industries/swd-setup/README.md

 - Install [Homebrew](https://brew.sh) (follow directions on site)
 - Open a terminal and run `brew install openocd`

+##### Linux

+Whatever package manager you enjoy probably has a package for OpenOCD and you probably know better than I do already.
+Just install it via whatever makes you happiest, or build it from source if you're feeling spicy.

 #### Actually flashing it

 With OpenOCD installed, we'll use the following command to do the flashing: